Do Sharks Always Have To Move

 Sharks That Can Stay Still

 In contrast to the pelagic wanderers, many shark species have the ability to remain stationary, thanks to their capacity for buccal pumping.
-These sharks actively pump water over their gills, allowing them to breathe even when they are not swimming.
+But these sharks actively pump water over their gills, allowing them to breathe even when they are not swimming.
 This adaptation is particularly common among bottom-dwelling sharks and those that inhabit reefs and coastal waters.

 The physical characteristics of these sharks often reflect their sedentary lifestyle.
 They tend to have flatter bodies, allowing them to blend in with the seabed, and they often possess elaborate camouflage patterns.
 Their mouths are often located on the underside of their bodies, making it easier to capture prey from the bottom.